 It’s bound to happen.
 You receive a rejection from the journal where you submitted your most recent research manuscript.
-The immediate question you might have is, “Should I contest/appeal the editor’s decision about my paper rejection or just select another journal?”
+The very first question you may have is, “Should I contest/appeal the editor’s decision about my paper rejection, or should I simply choose another journal?”

 Dealing With a Negative Editorial Decision

-The first thing to do when you get a rejection is to take a breath, and consider your options.
+The first thing to do when you get a rejection is to take a deep breath and consider your options.
 You don’t need to, and shouldn’t, make a rash decision.
-Weigh all of your options, and look at the merits of the rejection.
-Depending on the journal, you may even be offered to resubmit the manuscript, pending changes and/or recommendations based on the opinion of the editor or editorial board.
+Weigh all of your options and look at the merits of the rejection.
+Depending on the journal, you may even be offered to resubmit the manuscript, with pending changes and/or recommendations based on the opinion of the editor or editorial board.

-Keep in mind that appeals are rarely successful, and typically only if you provide new data or evidence that alleviates any of the concerns raised by the journal.
+Keep in mind that appeals are rarely successful, and typically only work if you provide new data or evidence that alleviates any of the concerns raised by the journal.
 Your appeal must be a simple and concise rational argument, based on facts over emotions.
 If the editorial board of the journal has raised legitimate concerns and questions about your research, take them seriously.
-It’s likely that another journal may raise the same concerns, so even if your appeal with the first journal is not accepted, your extra work is often worth it in the long run.
+Other journals may likely raise the same concerns, so even if your appeal to the first journal is not accepted, your extra work is often worth it in the long run.